C-Stewart-GH/Natural_Language_Processing_Projects/README.md

 **Contributors: Cameron Stewart**

->The projects in this repository are unrelated projects that use Natural Language Processing (NLP) to gather insight.
+>The projects in this repository are not related but increasingly dive deeper into Natural Language Processing (NLP) concepts to gather insight.
 The purpose of these projects was purely academic to explore tools to scrape data from websites and apply NLP analysis.

 ---